 The Barberville Pioneer Settlement is a non-profit 501c3 corporation established in 1976.

 In 1976 a group of Volusia County teachers with a passion for the arts; Lura Bell, Anne Johnson, Mary McClancy, Dorothy Felton, Marion Hillabold, Shirley Keppel, Dorothy Johnson and Viola Pierson founded the Pioneer Settlement for the Creative Arts, Inc., as a not for profit organization.

 At first the property known as the Central School of Barberville (c.
 1919), and was leased from the Volusia County School Board, however in 2001 the School Board bestowed ownership of the property to the Board of Directors of the Pioneer Settlement.

 To educate and entrust the public and future generations with knowledge of the pioneer lifestyle of our forefathers, through hands on experience, folk life demonstrations, preservation and historical exhibits.

 Board of Directors

-Joe Underhill, Treasurer
+Joe Underhill, President

-Diana Johnson, Secretary
+Diana Johnson, Vice President

 In the early years, the Board of Directors led by Lura D. Bell, struggled to fulfill their dreams of rehabilitating the badly deteriorated school and provide enriching educational programming.
 Public programs began in 1982, and have steadily developed into those enjoyed by thousands today.
 The rapid growth of the children's education program influenced the School Board's decision to place a teacher on site to coordinate the programs with mandated curriculums meeting Sunshine State Standards.
 Additionally, over the years, the program has adapted to meet the growing need for FCAT-based learning benchmarks.